edgexfoundry/edgex-compose/compose-builder/README.md

     This file contains the common security related environment overrides used by many Edgex services.
 - **common-sec-stage-gate.env**
     This file contains the common security-bootstrapper stage gate related environment overrides used by many Edgex services.
+- **asc-common.env**
+    This file contains the common environment overrides used by all Application Services
+- **asc-http-export.env**
+    This file contains the common environment overrides used by all App Service Configurable instances using the `http-export` profile
+- **asc-mqtt-export.env**
+- This file contains the common environment overrides used by all App Service Configurable instances using the `mqtt-export` profile

 ### Makefile

-This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations during **development** of the compose files or testing edgex-go's dev version by `dev` argument and/or app-service-configurable's dev version by `app-dev` argument for the service images.
+This folder contains a `Makefile` that provides commands for building, running, stopping,  generating, cleaning, etc. for the various EdgeX configurations.
+It is used during **development** of the compose files or generating DEV version for testing service changes.
+See the [Gen](#gen) command below for more details on options available to use when generating compose files.

 ```
 Usage: make <target> where target is:
 ```
+#### Portainer

 ```
 portainer       Runs Portainer independent of the EdgeX services
 portainer-down	Stops Portainer independent of the EdgeX services
 ```
+#### Build

 ```
 build
 Generates the all standard Edgex compose file variations and the TAF testing compose files.
 The generated compose files are stored in the configured release folder.
 Each variation or standard compose files, except UI, includes Device REST & Device Virtual.
 Compose files are named appropriately for release and options used to generate them.
 TAF compose files are store in the 'taf' sub-folder